-I went into Macy’s, a store so crammed with merchandise and decorations, I couldn’t even see where the housewares department was or of if they even had such a department.
+I went into Macy’s, a store so crammed with merchandise and decorations, I couldn’t even see where the houseware department was or if they even had such a department.

-I did find a great guy at the Robert Graham boutique down the way who recognized me from a few months before when I had purchased a shirt, then went to his computer and confirmed which shirt I had purchased, then showed me a few similar shirts.
+I did find a great guy at the Robert Graham boutique down the way who recognized me from a few months before when I had purchased a shirt.
+He went to his computer and confirmed which shirt I had purchased, then showed me a few similar shirts.

 At another kiosk, a young woman shouted to me, “How about something for your girlfriend?”

-Another accosted me, desperately trying to sell me a steam iron, another an iPhone case or another, some-other-crap.
+Another accosted me, desperately trying to sell me a steam iron, another an iPhone case, another some-other-crap.